Frequently Asked Questions

 What is the school uniform?

 Our students wear their uniform with pride as it identifies them as a member of our school community.
-Compulsory items of school uniform can only be bought at Rawcliffes Schoolwear, Paragon Street in Hull.
+Compulsory items of school uniform can only be bought at Rawcliffes Schoolwear, Savile Street in Hull.
 Details of what boys and girls must wear can be found on our Uniform Guidelines page.
 Non-compulsory items can be bought from other retailers, although Rawcliffes stock a range of high quality, school approved wear.
 We would advise parents that before purchasing non-compulsory items they check the uniform policy for the appropriateness of items to be purchased.

 Where can I buy the school uniform?